 Figure 2.1.
 Start screen of the Oliva database application.
+The size of the form can be modified.

 Each table has data fields that may represent characters, numbers, dates, a logical status, or interconnections with other tables.
 Since the tables are interconnected with each other, records can be edited or appended with respect to tables that are interconnected with the current table.